 GENRE: Autobiography, Travel

 AWARDS & RECOGNITION: Doerr’s writing is spectacular.
-If you haven’t already read his Pulitzer prize winner All the Light We Cannot See: A Novel – you must.
+If you haven’t already read his Pulitzer prize winner All the Light We Cannot See – you must.